-How to persistently disable IPv6 privacy addressing on Windows 2012 R2 Server
+How to persistently disable IPv6 privacy addressing with Windows Server

-Here's the solution to the question how to persistently disable Windows 2012 R2 server IPv6 privacy addressing.
+Here's the solution to the question how to persistently disable Windows Server 2019 / 2016 / 2012 IPv6 privacy addressing.

 All you need to do is open Administrative PowerShell and run following commands:

 Set-NetIPv6Protocol -UseTemporaryAddresses Disabled